vinckr/site/content/blog/open-source-stylecheck.md

 ---

-Let me know if you have any questions about this guide or if something is unclear or wrong!
+> Let me know if you have any questions about this guide or if something is unclear or wrong!

 ---

-If you know a way to exclude all the markdown links from the Vale check let me know.
-The problem is that it's checking all the links texts, which I often dont control.
-Right now my best solution is to remove them and then do the Vale check.
-Let me know if there is a better way!
+If you know a way to exclude markdown links from the Vale check let me know.
+My problem is that it's checking all the links texts, which I often dont control or want to edit.
+Right now my "solution" is to remove them and then do the style check.
+Let me know if you know a better way!

 - [Vale documentation](https://vale.sh/docs/)
 - [Vale in Gitlab Documentation testing](https://docs.gitlab.com/ee/development/documentation/testing.html#vale)